 What advantages do I have learning at Skydive Adventures?

 Our staff safety record is our secret to success.
 We have the most experienced and friendly staff in the area.
-Our personable staff prides ourselves on being a family-oriented skydiving center.
+We pride ourselves on being a family-oriented skydiving center.
 We require proof of certification, annual training, and compliance with all industry safety requirements, local, state, and regional laws.
-Since 1963, we have led the region in providing on-going safety training to our instructors, students, and experienced jumpers.
+Since 1962, we have led the region in providing on-going safety training to our instructors, students, and experienced jumpers.
 Every year we hold an annual safety seminar.
 We will take every step to make sure your skydive is safe and fun.
 Our aircraft and grounds are well-maintained and unobstructed to make for a smooth and safe landing.
 Our large, open fields make it easy for spectators to watch your jump.

 The sense of accomplishment and exhilaration that our students earn from taking the plunge is very evident in some of their comments.
 For many, it is a life-altering event.
 Beyond that, most experienced skydivers will tell you that Skydive Adventures is their "home away from home".
 The atmosphere of camaraderie extends to after-hours with groups of jumpers heading off to a local restaurant for dinner, planning their next day of jumping, or just hanging out at the airport to talk and share their stories.
 We love skydiving.
 We love Skydive Adventures.
 We know you will too.